xavios/learn-next-js/Readme.md

 Each page can export either a `metadata` constant or a `generateMetadata(props)` async function with which NextJS can generate the HTML metadata & title tags.

+### Parallel routes

+Parallel Routes allows you to simultaneously or conditionally render one or more pages within the same layout.
+They are useful for highly dynamic sections of an app, such as dashboards and feeds on social sites.

+You can create them like this:

+- app
+  - archive
+    - @archive
+      - page.tsx
+    - @latest
+      - page.tsx
+    - layout.tsx

+Then the `layout.tsx` will receive `{children, archive, latest}` props, so it can render the parallel routes.
+All of the pages will be reachable under `/archive`.

 ---